 For those who don’t already know, the US production company behind the Game of Thrones TV series “picked Dubrovnik – Pearl of the Adriatic – as the setting for the capital city of Westeros, King’s Landing”.
 It was an excellent choice for many reasons, not only Dubrovnik’s stunning medieval beauty.

 Ironically, Dubrovnik is a “capital city in its own right – of the now extinct Republic of Ragusa”.

-Have to admit I’ve only seen a few episodes of Game of Thrones – certainly not all seven seasons with Season 8 to begin in April 2019.
-As we walked, our guide showed us photos of some of the most memorable scene locations, including:
+Have to admit I’ve only seen a few episodes of Game of Thrones – certainly not all 7 seasons with Season 8 to begin in April 2019.
+As we walked, our guide showed us photos from the series most memorable Dubrovnik scene locations, including:

 - Pile Gate where King Joffrey faced a riot and got pelted with dung

 - Lovrijenac Fort and Kolorina Bay the site of the Battle of Backwater